Human Proofreaders vs. Grammarly Proofreading: Which One Does Your Document Need?

 - Job applications, cover letters, and personal statements

-- Website content and marketing materials
+- Website content, landing pages, and marketing materials

 - Any document where errors would damage your credibility or your chances of success